 So, it turns out that you all were almost perfectly 50/50 on whether you wanted holiday-specific Easter books or more general books about bunnies and eggs, so… I’ve got two lists for you!
 Below, you’ll find Easter-specific titles for a variety of ages and holiday interests— little readers, bigger kids, Christian, secular… Hopefully there’s something in here for you!

-If you were really hoping for my favorite non-Easter books about bunnies and eggs for your year-round reading pleasure, stay tuned tomorrow… I’ve got those for you, too!
+If you were really hoping for my favorite non-Easter books about bunnies and eggs for your year-round reading pleasure, have no fear… I’ve got those for you, too!
+Just click here to see our list of our list of favorite books about bunnies and eggs!

 All links below are Amazon Affiliate links.
 That means your purchase price stays the exact same, but I get a *tiny* commission when you buy through my website… Which I then use to buy more books to bring you even better content!
 Ages listed are publishers’ recommendations unless I noted that my opinion differs… Always remember that you know your children best!